The First 30 Days

 For so long, I had myself convinced that I wanted to get sober.
 What I really wanted was to stop having to face the consequences for my using.
 There’s a difference.

 I would blame the world for falling short and for my failure to get clean.
-It was always someone else’s fault, or some other set of unfortunate circumstances that resulting in my continued use.
+It was always someone else’s fault, or some other set of unfortunate circumstances that resulted in my continued use.
 Convenient right?

 Over the years, I had been to countless programs, inpatient facilities, outpatient services, individual counseling, juvenile and adult behavioral modification programs… you name it - I’ve been there.
 My inability to get and stay clean was due to the fact that they all sucked (The lies I had myself convinced of).